Summer Jam at Watkins Glen: Production

 Bill Graham's FM Productions provided lights, staging and a 50,000-watt sound system.
-The sound system introduced a new concept: digital delay lines to compensate for the speed of sound in air, allowing speaker towers to be placed at intervals from the stage, allowing distant audience members to hear clearly, and see the performers move in exact time to the sound they were hearing.
-The concept became a staple at festivals, and known as "delay stacks".
+The sound system introduced a new concept: digital delay lines to compensate for the speed of sound in air, allowing speaker towers to be placed at intervals from the stage, allowing distant audience members to hear clearly.
 New Jersey electronics company Eventide brought three digital delay units each capable of 200 milliseconds of delay.
 Four speaker towers were placed 200 ft from the stage, their signal delayed 175 ms to compensate for the speed of sound between the main stage speakers and the delay towers.
 Six more speaker towers were placed 400 feet from the stage, requiring 350 ms of delay, and a further six towers were placed 600 feet away from the stage, fed with 525 ms of delay, the audio signal coming through all three modules.
 The most distant audience areas were unable to see the stage because of terrain, but they could hear the concert.
 Each Eventide DDL 1745 module contained many 1000-bit shift register integrated chips, and cost the same as a new car.
 The concept meant that the people in the front were not blasted with too much sound in an attempt to reach the back, and the people in the back enjoyed high fidelity sound.
 The system worked very well.

+This concert was attended by 600,000 people – about a third more than the Woodstock festival in August 1969.
+Due to the crowd's enormous size additional broadcast towers were set up, but this required more amplification power.
+At this time the Grateful Dead only used amplifiers made by McIntosh Laboratory.
+Alembic sound engineer Jim Furman (later Janet Furman) was dispatched by helicopter with $6,000 cash to nearby Binghamton to obtain five additional 600-watt MC 2300 models, their most powerful amp at that time.
+Furman located the company owner, bought the amps off the factory floor, and flew back to the festival site, with the overloaded helicopter narrowly avoiding catastrophe.